aiDAPTIV-Phison/aiDAPTIV-Integration-langflow/aiDAPTIV_Files/User_Guide/User_Guide.md

     - Open Langflow manually via `http://localhost:7860` and verify that all required fields are populated in every node:
         - `OPENAI_API_KEY`
         - `OPENAI_API_BASE`
-        - `OPENAI_API_BASE_EMBEDDING`
         - (These are typically auto-filled when the application starts.)
+    - Restart the aiDAPTIV server, then relaunch the application
 - **Verification**:
-    - Check for the terminal message: `Auto-run of loaded flows completed`
-    - Confirm that the default Vector RAG flow appears in the UI.
+    - Confirm that all flows run successfully